wo-ist-markt/wo-ist-markt.github.io/README.md

-# Markets in Karlsruhe
+# A map of farmer markets

-A small visualization of the weekly farmer markets in [Karlsruhe][karlsruhe-wikipedia].
+A small visualization of the weekly markets in different cities.

-The raw data is [provided by the city of Karlsruhe][karlsruhe-wochenmarkte].

 ## Data format